How to Figure Out Your Goals for Therapy

 Once you’ve identified your core values, the next step is to identify ways you would like to live out those values in your life and the ways you already do.
 You might do this in your journal.
 Let’s say ‘creativity’ is one of your core values.
 What are concrete ways you connect with creativity in your life?
 List as many as you can.
 What are concrete ways you would like to connect even more with creativity?
 List those too.

 The next question to ponder in your journal is this: What stands in the way of connecting with each of your core values in the ways you listed?
 This will be the stuff you address in therapy.
 If your value is creativity, what gets in the way of expressing yourself creatively in the ways you’d like to?
 If it’s that you’re self-critical, your goal might be addressing self-criticalness so that you can freely create/express yourself.
 Most people have one or several goals for therapy.
-You might end up with a goal based on each of your core values, or you might come up with one or two goals that encompasses all of your core values.
+You might end up with a goal based on each of your core values, or you might come up with one or two goals that encompass all of your core values.

 In addition to directly asking your therapist/a potential therapist how their approach can help you meet your goals, it could be helpful to do your own research on therapeutic modalities.
 Most therapists tend to be pretty eclectic and combine a number of modalities and techniques.
 However, if a therapist lists any modalities on their website, these are probably the ones they are most drawn to.
 Search [therapist’s modality] + theory of change.
 Every modality has a theory of change, or, a theory behind how that modality helps create change in a person’s life.